abs-tudelft/fletcher/README.md

 Given an Arrow Schema (description of a tabular datastructure), Fletcher generates the following:

 * An easy-to-use hardware interface for the functional part of the accelerator
-  * You provide a range of table indices (rather than byte address)
+  * You provide a range of RecordBatch indices (rather than byte address)
   * You receive streams of the datatype specified in the schema (rather than bus words)
   * No pointer arithmetic, reordering, parallelizing or serializing, buffering, etc.. required!
 * A template for the functional part of accelerator (to be implemented manually or with HLS)